Post-Production is complete!

 I had already written a fan-treatment sequel to BLUE SUNSHINE (1977) involving a cocaine addict that convinces himself of a conspiracy involving MDMA overdoses from the 1990s.
-So, I kept the ecstasy and political conspiracy elements, but changed the protagonist to a straight-edge female journalist and worked in body-melting as a component.
+So, I kept the ecstasy and political conspiracy elements, but changed the protagonist to a straight-edge female journalist and worked in body-melting.

-I finished writing the first draft in Chicago, but my relocation to New Orleans in 2015 to join the Louisiana film industry warranted a ‘fish-out-of-water’ rewrite for the protagonist.
-Within the year I self-financed a proof of concept which I shot with my previous collaborators in Florida over two long nights.
-The next planned step was to attract investors to finance a feature version: I figured that’s how Sam Raimi, Bruce Campbell, and Rob Tapert turned their short WITHIN THE WOODS into THE EVIL DEAD (1981), so why not?
+I finished writing the first draft while living in Chicago, but my relocation to New Orleans in 2015 warranted a ‘fish-out-of-water’ rewrite for the protagonist.
+Within the year I self-financed a proof of concept which I shot with my Florida collaborators over two long nights.
+The next planned step was to attract investors and finance a feature version: I figured that’s how Sam Raimi, Bruce Campbell, and Rob Tapert turned their short WITHIN THE WOODS into THE EVIL DEAD (1981), so why not?

 So, what is a melt movie?
 Well, I think it’s pretty obvious: a movie where people melt.